I LOVE FREE.

 Free white papers, free webinars, free registration, free food.
 Mmmmm.
 What’s so bad about free?

-Well, students and interns can’t live on free.
+Well, students, interns, and unemployed people can’t live on free.
 Just as you live in a heated/air conditioned 3000 square foot home, eat freshly cooked food, and choose a beautiful outfit from your full closet everyday, students and interns also have to pay rent, fill stomachs, and clothe bodies.
 And their bank accounts aren’t happy like yours.
 Their bank accounts begin with a delightful character those of us in the numbers business like to call the negative sign.
 Promises of great work experience and a chance of future employment don’t feed and clothe and house them.
 Pay your interns a living wage.
 Every intern.
 Every time.

-If the work you need performed is so important that it MUST be done and you MUST find someone to do it and that person can’t be your adorable six year nephew, then the work has value.
+If the work you need performed is so important that it MUST be done and you MUST find someone to do it, and that person can’t be your adorable six year old nephew, then the work has value.
 Value is not expressed through free tweets of thanks, $10 Best Buy gift cards, $4 coffees, or $8 lunches.
 If you need work done, it has value which needs to be exchanged for actual, real money.

 - Family Membership at your local art gallery or museum where you can appreciate the cultural diversity and wonders of our world as a family.